Mathematics and Statistics (MATH)

 MATH 266.
 Elementary Differential Equations.
 3 Credits.

 Solution of elementary differential equations by elementary techniques.
 Laplace transforms, introduction to matrix theory and systems of differential equations.
-Prerequisite: MATH 265 and proficiency in a programming language.
+Prerequisite: MATH 265.
 F,S,SS.

 MATH 277.
 Mathematics for Elementary School Teachers.
 3 Credits.

 Development of the number systems used in elementary schools.
 Includes some methods and work with laboratory materials.
 For elementary education majors only.
-Prerequisite: Admission to Teacher Education and either an appropriate score in the Placement Testing Program or MATH 103.
+Prerequisite: Appropriate score in the Placement Testing Program, MATH 103, MATH 107, or MATH 110.
 F,S.

 MATH 308.
 History of Mathematics.
 3 Credits.